rachelngordon/rachelngordon.github.io/_pages/1_about.md

 It is also important for me to have hobbies that get me out of the house and out of my head.
 Recently, I have really enjoyed taking [boxing classes](https://www.titleboxing.com/) and attending stand-up comedy shows in Chicago.

-{% include image.html url="/assets/img/embroidery.jpg" description="One of my recent embroidery projects." %}
+{% include image.html url="/assets/img/embroidery.jpg" description="One of my recent embroidery projects" %}

 ***